 Design story and inspiration for this simple washcloth pattern

 This washcloth is made from another of my favorite stitch patterns which uses a smaller version of the Bean Stitch.
-Some people call it the Mini Bean St but I’ve always called it the Modified Bean Stitch and I’ve used it in the Simple Textured Cuff and the Simple Textured Messy Bun Hat… hence the name of this pattern, too – the Simple Textured Washcloth.
+Some people call it the Mini Bean St but I’ve always called it the Modified Bean Stitch and I’ve used it in the Simple Textured Cuff and the Quick and Easy Messy Bun Hat.

 I have a tendency to stick with a similar name if I’m using the same stitch pattern – and sometimes I get hooked on one and make a bunch of things out of the same stitch before moving on to another.